ENFORCEMENT

 Introduction

-Recovery Services/Child Support Services (ORS/CSS) attempts to collect past-due
+of Recovery Services/Child Support Services (ORS/CSS) attempts to collect

-support that may be owed to the family, the state of Utah, or another
+past-due support that may be owed to the family, the state of Utah, or to

-continue until the appropriate provision in the duration of judgments statute
+appropriate provision in the duration of judgments statute expires.

 Statutory